UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs16/lab01.md

 # Step by Step Instructions

-## Step 0: Check-in with your mentor

-* At the start of every lab, you and your partner should get together with your mentor group and mentor.
-We encourage you to sit next to your partner and near your mentor group.
-Your mentor will come to you, but if they don't do so in the first 5 minutes, raise your hand to get their attention.
-Your mentor will give you any initial instructions as required for the lab, guiding you on the key learning goals and any challenging aspects that you need to pay special attention to.
-They will also take your attendance for that lab.
-This is also a time when you will check in about your progress in the programming assignments.
-Make sure that you always have the latest version of your code pushed to github before your weekly check-in with your mentor.

-* If you have questions about pair programming, ask your mentor.

-* If you reported a different partner to your mentor last week, please update your mentor before you proceed with the rest of the lab

-* Choose who will be the pilot for the first part of the lab.
-The pilot should sit down in front of the computer now.
-The navigator gets a chair and sits next to the pilot.
-You should exchange roles after awhile, before the pilot gets tired, and before the navigator gets bored or distracted.

-* If your partner shows up late, let your mentor know.
-Points will be deducted for students who don't show up on time.
-If you face difficulties with pair programming consult your mentor.

 ## Step 1: Log on and create a directory for this lab

 * Log into the pilot's CoE account on CSIL and open a terminal.